ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-The CONDITION here is the `cmp` utility call.
+The `cmp` utility call works as the CONDITION here.
 The utility compares the contents of two files.
-If they differ, `cmp` prints the position of the first character that is different.
+If they differ, `cmp` prints the position of the first distinct character.
 The exit status is non-zero in this case.
 If the files are the same, the utility returns the zero status.

-When we call a utility in the `if` condition, its exit status matters only.
+When you call a utility or command in the `if` condition, its exit status matters only.
 Therefore, we redirect the `cmp` output to the [`/dev/null`](https://en.wikipedia.org/wiki/Null_device) file.
 It is a special system file.
-Writing there always succeeds.
 OS deletes all data that you write there.
+This operation always succeeds.

 If the contents of the `file1.txt` and `file2.txt` files match, the `cmp` utility returns the zero status.
 Then the `if` condition equals "true".
-In this case, the `echo` command prints the message.
+The `echo` command prints the message in this case.

-We have considered a simple case.
-When the condition is met, the script does an action.
-But there are cases where a condition selects one of two possible actions.
-The `if-else` statement works in this way.
+We have considered a simple `if` statement with a single CONDITION and ACTION.
+When the condition is met, `if` performs the ACTION.
+There are cases when you want to choose one of two possible ACTIONS using the CONDITION.
+The `if-else` statement solves this task.
 Here is the statement in the general form:
 {line-numbers: true}
 ```
 if CONDITION